dictu-lang/Dictu/docs/docs/collections.md

 ### Slicing

-Slicing is technique used when we wish to return part of a list.
-It has a syntax of <list>[start:end] where start and end are optional as long as one is provided.

 If you want to return only part of a list, you slice it!
 To slice a list, use square brackets with the range you want to slice.
 The starting index is inclusive, but the ending index is exclusive.
 You can also use negative numbers to get characters from the end of a list.
 Only one index is required.

 ```cs